 RCM is when the walls of the heart are rigid and lack the flexibility to expand as the ventricles fill with blood.
 Essentially, the heart cannot relax normally during the time between heartbeats.
 Eventually the heart loses the ability to pump blood properly, leading to heart failure.

-On August 9th, they met with UCLA’s Heart Transplant team for the first time to learn more about what this all entailed.
-After numerous doctor visits, Noah was officially listed on the National Transplant registry on Sept 20th.
+On August 9th, 2012 they met with UCLA’s Heart Transplant team for the first time to learn more about what this all entailed.
+After numerous doctor visits, Noah was officially listed on the National Transplant registry on Sept 20th, 2012.
 Now… the real waiting begins.
-While they estimate 6-9 months, and depends on many factors, they could get “the call” as early as 1 day to as long as a full year or more.
+While they estimated 6-9 months, it depends on many factors, and has now been over a year.
+Hopefully they get “the call” soon.

 The Lietzau family knows that God has Noah in the palm of his hands and is directing his steps.
 They know that He will use this situation to bring glory to Himself.
 They are also incredibly thankful for the community that has come alongside them as Noah’s Story continues to unfold.

 To read more about Noah’s Story, including how Noah reacted to the tough news, insurance complications, and how his parents have dealt with their “new reality”, go to the “News” section and read Melody’s past blogs, specifically “Heavy News“, “More Waiting“, and “A Plan“.

 Pictured above: Jonah (7), Melody, Noah (10), Jason, Hannah (4)